Desk open Mon–Fri · 8a–7p EST · Response Brief intake · Scope routing · Tel (407) 537-2522

 Your current vendor Dynamic Dialects Why it matters

-Uncommon pair availability Many rosters concentrate on ~40 high-volume pairs; uncommon pairs often require extended sourcing 250+ languages on active or vetted-bench rosters; uncommon pairs scoped with sourcing lead time named explicitly Refugee, indigenous, and small-diaspora communities are not served through standard rosters.
+Uncommon pair availability Many rosters concentrate on high-volume pairs; uncommon pairs often require extended sourcing Coverage is checked during intake; uncommon pairs are scoped with sourcing lead time named explicitly Refugee, indigenous, and small-diaspora communities are not served through standard rosters.

-Scope-and-quote turnaround Typical scope follows an intake form and a discovery call Scope returned after one-page brief review; no discovery call before scope Compressed timelines (regulatory deadlines, public-safety releases) rarely survive a multi-step sales cycle.
+Scope-and-quote turnaround Typical scope follows an intake form and a discovery call Brief-led requests can move to scope before a call when the inputs are clear Compressed timelines rarely survive a multi-step sales cycle.

-White-label / overflow Co-branding or named-subcontractor disclosure is the more common arrangement Deliverables, communications, and outputs carry your brand; subcontractor disclosure coordinated per your client agreements and applicable ISO traceability When you're already in a client relationship, overflow capacity needs to align with your existing disclosure terms.
+White-label / overflow Co-branding or named-subcontractor disclosure is the more common arrangement Deliverables, communications, and outputs carry your brand; subcontractor disclosure is coordinated against your client terms before work starts When you're already in a client relationship, overflow capacity needs to align with your existing disclosure terms.

-Multi-language coordination One PM per language pair is common; cross-pair coordination falls to the client One Orlando PM coordinates linguists, QA, deadlines, and deliverables across all pairs in a program A 12-language rollout shouldn't require 12 separate vendor relationships.
+Multi-language coordination One PM per language pair is common; cross-pair coordination falls to the client One accountable PM coordinates sourcing, review, deadlines, and deliverables across all pairs in a program A 12-language rollout shouldn't require 12 separate vendor relationships.

-Documentation deliverables Translated files; QA log and edit history typically scoped as an add-on or omitted QA log, edit history, glossary delta, and a compliance summary mapping to applicable ISO clauses on request Procurement, legal, and audit teams need provenance, not just deliverables.
+Documentation deliverables Translated files; handoff notes typically scoped as an add-on or omitted File summary, change notes, glossary deltas, and delivery notes available on request Procurement and client teams need context, not just final files.

 Triggers · When teams call